justindarner/retro-vuepress/docs/consoles/snes/1chip/digital-audio.md

 ---
 title: SNES 1CHIP Digital Audio
-layout: layouts/wiki-page.njk
-category: snes
-section: 1chip
 ---
-**SNES 1CHIP SPDIF Digital Audio Mod**
+# SNES 1CHIP SPDIF Digital Audio Mod

 This page shows installation instructions for the SNES digital audio mod.
 It’s been tested on all versions of the 1CHIP SNES, including 1CHIP-01, 1CHIP-02 and 1CHIP-03.